 One Room Challenge finale post and I’m feeling pretty darn good about it!
 I have a “new” den I’m in love with and the space is already serving our family better than it ever has.
 As an ORC first timer, the accountability and defined timeline has been interesting.
 I love that it kept me on … More Den Reveal – ORC Week 6

 I’m one of those nuts who is moved by clay.
 I love “art” (meaning very debatable, but I’m referring to visual art here) in general, and ceramics in particular.
-And I’m trying overall in my home to have less but have better; to surround myself with objects and art that I love and inspire me, … More Investing in Art
+And I’m trying overall in my home to have less but have better.
+With that, I’m trying to avoid spending money on mediocrity so that I … More Dining Room Art

 In honor of our sweet little 60’s ranch and five tumultuous years together, I’m sharing a whole house tour!
 I’ve never shared the whole place at once, mostly because we’ve been in constant project mode since moving in.
 But this summer, just shy of 5 years of owning it, our entire home was shot for … More Five Year House Tour